Beagle colors are defined by each registration association, and so vary from

 possible as we have photos available here.

-Tan, Black, and White Tri
+Tan, White, and Black Tri

-of color genes.
+nearly red back.
 The darkest is a normal "chocolate" tri, with Liver tri

-tri.
 It is difficult to tell the difference between chocolate and liver beagle

 puppies until they are around weaning age, although sometimes it can be

-determined earlier if there are a chocolate and a liver to compare side by side.
+determined earlier if there are a chocolate and a liver to compare side by side

 Blue Tri (Silver Tri Color)